emerleite/tsuru-bluegreen/README.md

 ```
 [Application]
 name: <your_app>

+[Hooks]
+before_pre: <command to run before 'pre' action>
+after_pre: <command to run after a successful 'pre' action>
+before_swap: <command to run before 'swap' action>
+after_swap: <command to run after a successful 'swap' action>

 ```

+Hooks are optional.
+They are ran before or after the corresponding actions, and everything sent to stdout and stderr are ignored.

 You must have to have two tsuru applications and git remotes named: your_app**-blue** and your_app**-green**.